Frequently Asked Questions

 Tell me a little more about your drug testing policies.

 Twin Rails not only tests everyone in the house at least once per week (including house managers so that no one is "above the law"), but our tests are 14-panel tests.
 We also perform random breathalyzers throughout the week.
 Further, we are an "at will" testing house.
 That means that ANY member, regardless of Phase, may test ANY other member, including testing house managers.
-If anyone refuses to test immediately at the time of request, then they are instantly terminated.
+If anyone refuses to test immediately at the time of

 Will I have a roommate? / Are their private rooms?